 Managing legal matters can be very confusing, time-consuming and costly, especially when you consider that attorney fees in the U.S. average $368 per hour.* As a member of the State's Retiree Group Legal Services Plan, you can face your problems with more confidence using the resources and services available to you.

-When you retire your personnel office should give you an enrollment packet for the Plan.
-If you do not receive a packet you can contact ARAG at 800-511-4007.
-You will have 60 days to elect to enroll.
+When you retire your personnel office should give you an enrollment packet for the Retiree Plan.
+If you do not receive a packet, contact your department’s personnel office to complete and submit your enrollment form.
+Or, you can contact ARAG at (800) 511-4007 to request an enrollment packet.
+Upon retiring, you will have 60 days to elect to enroll.
 If you do not enroll upon retirement, you have to wait until the next open enrollment period.

-If you are enrolled in the Plan for active employees your membership will not automatically continue into retirement.
-You must enroll in the retiree Plan for your benefits to continue.
+If you are enrolled in the Plan as an active employee, you must enroll in the Retiree Plan for your benefits to continue.
+Your membership will not automatically continue into retirement.

-An open enrollment period is conducted in March and April of each year.
-The 2018 open enrollment will be March 1 through April 30, 2018.
+An open enrollment period is conducted in the Fall of each year.
+The 2019 open enrollment will be dates TBD.
 Eligible retirees will receive enrollment packets at their home during this time.
-If you don’t receive a packet, please contact ARAG at 800-511-4007.
+If you don’t receive a packet, please contact ARAG at (800) 511-4007.